lyronctk/zijkstra/README.md

 Educational tool.
 Proving the shortest path through a maze with recursive SNARKs.

 NOTE: Updating the README after wrapping up another project this week.
 If you want to look around before then, all the magic happens in `nova/src/main.rs` and `nova/circom/traversal.circom`.
 Hopefully wrote everything so it's easy to follow.
+Also note that if you clone this repo to run, you have to clone my fork of `nova-snark` and `nova-scotia` in the parent directory (mainly made a few structs public to dissect).

 ## Motivation